 Alternate Day Fasting

-This type of fasting works on the principle that you eat regular food on a particular day and eat less than 600 calories the next day.
+This type of fasting works on the principle that you eat regular food on a particular day and less than 600 calories the next day.
 You repeat this pattern throughout the week.
-You can also follow the 5:2 pattern where you eat regularly for 5 days a week and then you eat between 500-800 calories in the next two days.
+You can also follow the 5:2 pattern, where you eat regularly for five days a week and then eat between 500 and 800 calories in the next two days.

-Intermittent fasting is generally opted for by people who are overweight or middle-aged.
-We still don’t know if it is apt for young people or people who have healthy body weights.
-Before taking up any kind of fasting method, you should always speak to your doctor or health coach.
+Intermittent fasting is generally chosen by overweight or middle-aged people.
+We still don’t know if it is appropriate for young people or people with healthy body weights.
+Before adopting any fasting method, you should always speak to your doctor or health coach.

 Benefits Of Fasting For Diabetics During Navratri